zama-ai/tfhe-rs/README.md

 ```

 > [!Note]
-> Note: You need to use a Rust version >= 1.81 to compile TFHE-rs.
+> Note: You need to use Rust version >= 1.84 to compile TFHE-rs.

 > [!Note]
-> Note: aarch64-based machines are not yet supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.
+> Note: AArch64-based machines are not supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs.

 <p align="right">
   <a href="#about" > ↑ Back to top </a>